UAE offers citizenship, Golden Visa to attract the best talent, says top official

 Now, attracting talent to the UAE has become much easier than a few years ago, a senior official said at the Gitex Global on Monday.
 This is because the country has built an ecosystem and a host of new initiatives such as long-term residency like Golden Visas and citizenship to talented people.

-“There are a number of talented people that were given Golden Visa and there are a number of talented people that became UAE citizens,” stated Faisal Al Bannai, Secretary-General of the Advanced Technology Research Council (ARTC) and advisor to the UAE President.
+“There are a number of talented people that were given Golden Visa and there are a number of them that became UAE citizens,” stated Faisal Al Bannai, Secretary-General of the Advanced Technology Research Council (ARTC) and advisor to the UAE President.

 “At ARTC, there are 10 research centres and over 1,300 researchers from 70 countries based in the UAE.
 Combined that with all the other companies in the technology areas like G42 and Edge, all of them are bringing talent to the country," Al Bannai said during a fireside chat on the topic of AI Leadership: Steering Societal Transformation at Gitex Global on Monday.